KieronH90/KieronH90.github.io/_posts/25-07-19 Machine Learning.md

 # Machine Learning
 ## Task 1 - Collaborative discussion

-This discussion forum provided a valuable platform for exploring the intersection of Industry 4.0, Industry 5.0, and information system failures.

 My initial post is shown below.
 I argued that "blind faith" in technology, despite clear inaccuracies, led to severe human, economic, and reputational costs, underscoring the urgent need for human oversight and ethical frameworks (Wallis, 2021).

 ![My logo](/assets/images/initialpost.png)